October 7th - October 19th

 2.3 - Posts in scheduling topics will be considered along with interaction with admins when making decisions regarding scheduling.
 Other communications will not be considered.

 3.1 - It is every players responsibility to work with tournament staff for the casting of games.

 3.2 - If a player is more than 15 minutes late to a casted match, the defaulted player will be forced to lock his civilization first in Game 1.

 3.3 - Players cannot deny casters without consulting with the tournament admins first.

 3.4 - Only casters that have been authorized by the tournament staff will be permitted to stream matches on ESOCTV.

 3.5 - The players in casted matches will be required to schedule their matches with their opponents and with the authorized caster(s).

 3.6 - All streamed games must have a time delay of 2 minutes.
 This includes games streamed by players themselves.

-3.7 - The tournament administration reserves the right to extend the deadline of a match if deemed appropriate.
+3.7 - The tournament staff reserves the right to extend the deadline of a match if deemed appropriate.

 3.8 - All tournament-streamed matches must be recorded.